Getting There

 How do I get to Langkawi?

-We'd recommend staying 3–4 days.
+We'd suggest staying 3–4 days.
 Here's a rough guide:

-• 29 Jan — Best arrival day for exploring (especially overseas guests)
+• 29 Jan — Best arrival day for exploring (especially for overseas guests)

-• 30 Jan by 12pm — If arriving on the day itself
+• 30 Jan (by 12pm) — Works if you want to arrive on the day

 How do I get around?